 I sold my first ten novels without an agent, but those were “work-for-hire” – novels written in existing universes or settings (like Star Wars or Mass Effect).
 These novels have very set contracts, and as the author you don’t actually control any of the rights.

 However, when I wanted to sell my own work I decided it would be good to have an agent.
-Luckily, Ginger Clark over at Curtis Brown Ltd. decided to represent me based on my previous works, and she managed to sell my original fantasy series (Children of Fire) to Del Rey.
+Luckily, Ginger Clark over at Curtis Brown Ltd. decided to represent me based on my previous works, and she managed to sell my original fantasy series (the Chaos Born trilogy) to Del Rey.
 I honestly believe I got a lot more out of the deal because of her, so I’d say she’s totally worth every penny of commission she gets.